-All delegates who actively participate throughout the entire Assessment and Development Center Training Course will receive a Certificate of Attendance signed by the Psychologist Facilitator.
+All delegates who actively participate throughout the entire Assessment and Development Centre Training Course will receive a Certificate of Attendance signed by the Psychologist Facilitator.

 For an additional fee, delegates may choose to be assessed for a Certificate of Competence.
-This will require additional work outside of the course, wherein delegates will design their own Assessment or Development Center without extensive help from others.
+This will require additional work outside of the course, wherein delegates will design their own Assessment or Development Centre without extensive help from others.
 All documentation is to be submitted within 1 month after the course.
 Feedback will be provided in a 15-20 minute Online Meeting with the psychologist assessor and the Certificate of Competence will be issued for work that meets the required standard.
 This is an excellent and economical way to have a Psychologist check your work without paying a high Consulting Fee!!

 Very well structured, comprehensive, and practical.
 It gives attendees the confidence to design and run assessments that can be sure are valid and fair.